 The treatment your doctor recommends is based on several factors, including:

-- Your CLL stage
+- Your CLL stage and prognosis

 - Your physical exam and lab test results